 Social Tours, Nepal

-It’s been an eventful two years for Nepal with the devastating earthquake of 2016, economic blockades, and the first general elections in almost 20 years.
-Social Tours, whose trips support local communities, promote entrepreneurs, and generate income for local people, has now created a fascinating 12-day Experience nepalNOW itinerary which helps travelers discover what makes Nepal tick.
+It’s been an eventful three-and-a-half years for Nepal after the devastating earthquake of 2015.
+In reponse, Social Tours, who promote deep cultural immersion, support local communities and entrepreneurs, and generate income for local people, has created a fascinating 10-day Experience nepalNOW itinerary which helps travelers discover what makes Nepal tick.

 You’ll see how the capital Kathmandu has got back on its feet post-earthquake, and better understand the country’s cultural, political and even architectural history.
 Travelers will also see the part Buddhism and Hinduism play in the Nepali psyche.
 The tour then explores the Kathmandu Valley to see life in rural Nepal—including meeting artisans who are keeping traditional skills alive—before ending with a stint in the lakeside town of Pokhara or wildlife haven of Chitwan National Park.